Tirzah964/git-tutorial/README.md

 	return 0;
 }
 ```
-You could also use a merging tool such as WinMerge to merge branches or files.
+Note that you could also use a merging tool such as WinMerge to merge branches or files.
 6. Type `git add *` to let git know you have finished merging the files.
 7. Lets check the status again with `git status`.
 Now it should say that all conflicts have been fixed.